(reading time: 1 hour, 1 minute)

 “Shitty shit, he’s still here!”
 Onsyquence panicked.
 “He was on top!
 Does that still count as riding?
 Is the car still his steed!?”

 “I don’t know!”
 Lady yelped back.
 “Get the belt undone!”
 Cosmos Pops struggled with the seat belt, but the sudden stop had strained something in the buckle; it wasn’t releasing.
 “Hurry!”
-The ghost was halfway to the spirit’s embrace, slicking back the wispy remains of his hair.
+The ghost was halfway to the spirit’s embrace, slicking back the wispy remnants of his hair.
 He reflexively checked his breath with his palm over his purely decorative nose.

 Snakewaist rose as the fairanquin strained back and forth.
 Out came a fang-finger that slashed their machine free.
 All desperate to stop him, their collaborative effort flopped out of the open driver’s side window and smacked its neck against the asphalt.